Onyx-Protocol/Onyx/docs/core/learn-more/authentication.md

 ## Authentication

-Chain Core allows control of which entities have access to certain features of the system.
-There are two methods available for limiting access:
+There are two types of credentials that can be used to authenticate requests to Chain Core:

 1. Access tokens using HTTP Basic Authentication
 2. X.509 client certificates

-These authentication objects can be created and managed via the Chain Core Dashboard, SDKs, or the [`corectl`](../reference/corectl) command line tool.
+Credentials can be managed via the Chain Core Dashboard, SDKs, or the [`corectl`](../reference/corectl) command line tool.

-For convenience, in all desktop installations of Chain Core **access from localhost does not require authentication**.
+For convenience, in all desktop installations of Chain Core Developer Edition **access from localhost does not require authentication**.

 ## Authorization